itenium-be/Robocode/README.md

 ### In Eclipse

 New Project:
-- Libraries > Add External JARs...: Add `libs/robocode.jar`
+- Libraries > Add External JARs...: Add `libs/robocode.jar`.
+	- External annotations > Edit: Javadoc are bundled with Robocode.
+- Do not create a `module-info.java`.

+New Java Class:
+Superclass: `robocode.Robot`

-Add the `bin` folder in the Robocode UI:
+Add the project's `bin` folder in the Robocode UI:
 Options > Preferences > Development Options > Add

 Be sure your final robot is [packaged](http://robowiki.net/wiki/Robocode/Package_Robot)!
 A `*` appears ingame next to a robot's name if it is a development version.

+#### Debugging

+Run as > Run configurations > Java Application

+- Main class: `robocode.Robocode`
+- Arguments > VM arguments: `-Xmx512M -Dsun.io.useCanonCaches=false -Ddebug=true`
+- Arguments > Working directory > Other > Robocode install path (ex: c:\robocode)

+Do not point to a directory where the .NET plug-in is installed!

 ### In Visual Studio